GAGANVALLAPWAR/calculator-app/README.md

-This is my first project which is which is built in Doxpro Robotics PVT LTD, Amravati Maharashtra
+This is my first project which is built in Doxpro Robotics PVT LTD, Amravati Maharashtra.
+Using this we can calcilate addition, subtraction, multipliction, division.